-- 1. Staff whose primary responsibilities include bicycle and pedestrian issues.
-These staff members are located within the Office of Systems Planning (Bicycle and Pedestrian Coordinator, Planning Team Leader, Grant Programs Team Leader, State and Federal Recreational Trails Program Manager, and Transportation Enhancement/Alternatives Program Manager) and the Offices of Design and Local Systems (multiple staff who focus on ADA issues). - 2.
-Staff members in the Office of Design, Office of Bridges and Structures, and District Offices who set standards and design streets and roads that contain bicycle and pedestrian accommodations, as well as multi-use trail projects.
+- Staff whose primary responsibilities include bicycle and pedestrian issues.
+These staff members are located within the Systems Planning Bureau (Bicycle and Pedestrian Planning Coordinator, Planning Team Leader), and Local Systems Bureau (Grant Programs Team Leader, State and Federal Recreational Trails Program Manager, Transportation Alternatives Program Manager, and multiple staff who focus on ADA issues), and the Design Bureau. - 2.
+Staff members in the Design Bureau, Bridges and Structures Bureau, and District Offices who set standards and design streets and roads that contain bicycle and pedestrian accommodations, as well as multi-use trail projects.
 Although staff members are spread amongst multiple offices, project stakeholders consider Iowa to have a coherent bicycle and pedestrian program.